- Citizens Bank is a solid option if you prefer to take out a personal loan from an established, brick-and-mortar bank.

 With roots dating back to 1828, Citizens Bank has been around for quite some time.
 They may have started as a small local bank, but today they have billions of dollars in assets and 1,150 branches serving the needs of consumers across the nation.

-Though checking and savings accounts comprise a large portion of their business, today the bank offers a variety of other products and services including investment planning, credit cards, educational financing, auto loans, mortgages, and of course, personal loans, through their Citizens One Loans program.
+Though checking and savings accounts comprise a large portion of their business, today the bank offers a variety of other products and services including investment planning, credit cards, educational financing, auto loans, mortgages, and of course, personal loans.

 In this review: